 Left untreated, jaw disorders, headaches, and damage to teeth can develop.
 Dr. Lepore or Dr. Dougherty may recommend an oral appliance called a night guard (occlusal guard) to be worn while you sleep.
-An occlusal/night guard is a custom fabricated removable oral appliance that fits over your teeth and can be an upper or a lower guard.
+An occlusal/night guard is a custom-fabricated removable oral appliance that fits over your teeth and can be an upper or lower guard.
 It is used to prevent the wearing down of teeth during sleep caused by grinding or clenching and can help extend the life of your teeth and restorations.

 Should a sleep disorder be suspected, Dr. Lepore or Dr. Dougherty may recommend administering a home sleep test (HST) or polysomnography (In-Lab Sleep Test).
-Dr. Lepore or Dr. Dougherty will work in conjunction with your primary care physician and medical specialists such as board certified sleep physicians and otolaryngologists (Ear, Nose, and Throat – ENT) to determine what the appropriate treatment would be should a condition of sleep disordered breathing be diagnosed.
+Dr. Lepore or Dr. Dougherty will work with your primary care physician and medical specialists such as board-certified sleep physicians and otolaryngologists (Ear, Nose, and Throat – ENT) to determine the appropriate treatment would be should a condition of sleep-disordered breathing be diagnosed.
 While CPAP is the standard of care for sleep apnea, some patients choose oral appliance therapy as a comparable alternative.